postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/api-definition-warnings.md

 search_keyword: "api security, api schema, security warnings, schema validation, security validation, api security audit, api security scan, api schema vulnerabilities, security audit,openapi 3.0"
 ---

-Postman highly recommends that you follow security and format warnings at the API definition phase of API development.
+Postman recommends that you follow security and format warnings at the API definition phase of API development.
 A warning doesn't mean that your API schema is broken!
 Instead, it indicates that there are potential security risks that your API might be vulnerable to, or potential design issues that might impact its usability.
 Postman highlights these warnings and helps you understand their implications and possible ways to address the warnings.
 Postman supports warnings for API definitions in [OpenAPI 3.0](/docs/api-governance/api-definition/openapi3/) and [OpenAPI 2.0](/docs/api-governance/api-definition/openapi2/) format.

 <img alt="Security warnings for OpenAPI 3.0" src="https://assets.postman.com/postman-docs/security-warnings-openapi-3-v9.jpg"/>